secretstartups/handbook/communication/index.html.md

 _I reassessed this meeting as part of [Meeting Cleanup Day](/handbook/communication/#meeting-cleanup-day).
 I have determined that the meeting no longer needs to happen as frequently.
 Please look for an updated meeting invite and get in touch if you have any concerns._

-If you are a team member declining a meeting, you can send a meeting to the organizer that says:
+If you are a team member who intends to decline a meeting, the [asynchronous communication](/company/culture/all-remote/asynchronous/#how-to-decline-meetings-in-favor-of-async) section of the handbook has some good suggestions for what to say when you decline.

 _I have removed this meeting from my calendar as part of [Meeting Cleanup Day](/handbook/communication/#meeting-cleanup-day).
 Please get in touch if you have any concerns._